Introduction: Becoming a ChristianIntroduction

 There is nothing wrong with being good or going to church.
 They are just not the ways a person becomes a Christian.

 The whole process of becoming a Child of God is completely a work of God.
-Being born again (becoming a new person centred on Jesus and no longer self) is a miraculous creation of God, something we cannot do by ourselves.
+Being born again (becoming a new person centered on Jesus and no longer self) is a miraculous creation of God, something we cannot do by ourselves.

 Our part in the process is simple: